Preface

 • can support as many languages as needed

-• can serve pages or posts that may not necessarily need to be translated in all the supported languages
+• can serve pages or posts that may not need to be translated into all supported languages

 • have a language switch that can either direct web surfers to view the current page or post in the selected language, if available, or direct them to an alternative fallback page

-• do not need you to install custom plugins
+• do not require you to install custom plugins

-• leverage the basics of Jekyll and thus should be relatively future-proof (last famous words)
+• leverage the basics of Jekyll and thus making them relatively future-proof (famous last words)

 • can be published as GitHub Pages sites